George Maurer is Riding for a Cure

-George rides in memory of Carolyn Held, a close friend who made her own bicycle ride across the country in 1988.
+George rides once again in memory of Carolyn Held, a close friend who made her own bicycle ride across the country in 1988.
 She died in 2012 after a one-year battle with cancer, and George wanted to make a contribution in her honor.

 George plans to hold true to his original goals for these epic rides: to push his own limits while contributing to the greater good.
 But he sees an opportunity to explore new artistic territory and contribute more to the places he visits.